jeriewang/crh-botnet/docs/introduction.rst

                 await sleep(0.5)
             c+=1

-    For the async version, the loop is called as many times as possible (2007584 times per second, tested on a Macbook Pro), and it is your responsibility to call :func:`~asyncio.sleep()` if desired.
+    You can set the looping_interval to be 0, in that case, the loop is called as many times as possible (2007584 times per second, tested on a Macbook Pro), and it is your responsibility to call :func:`~asyncio.sleep()` if desired.
-    The :func:`~Robot.set_looping_interval` has no effect on the async version.
     For your convenience, the sleep function is imported at the top level of :mod:`crh_botnet` and is included when you execute :code:`from crh_botnet import *`.